Patrick Williams (composer): Collaborations

 Williams was contracted frequently by the major labels; however, he always managed to find time to share his talents with up-and-comers he believed in.
 In 2013, Williams produced and arranged two singles for 23 year-old vocalist James DeFrances.
 The premise was Big Band, swing covers of current pop songs, similar to what Williams had done for Paul Anka on the latter's 2005 Rock Swings album.
 DeFrances and Williams subsequently created their covers of "Call Me Maybe" and "Suit & Tie".
 These sessions marked a reunion of the Sinatra Duets orchestra and production staff at Capitol Records for the first time since 1994.
-Al Schmitt engineered these sessions and set up a Neumann U47 microphone previously owned by Sinatra himself to add to the nostalgia.
+Al Schmitt engineered the sessions and, to add to the nostalgia, he set up a Neumann U47 microphone previously owned by Sinatra himself.
 Williams' daughter Greer acted as creative director for this project.

 Awards and honors

-Nominated for the Pulitzer Prize for composing the orchestral work An American Concerto, he won two Grammys for his jazz arrangements, four Emmys for his television music, an Oscar nomination for film composition, and the Richard Kirk Award from BMI.
-In addition to Williams' 4 Emmy wins, he received 23 nominations.
+Nominated for the Pulitzer Prize for composing the orchestral work An American Concerto, Williams won two Grammys for his jazz arrangements, four Emmys for his television music, an Oscar nomination for film composition, and the Richard Kirk Award from BMI.
+Williams was nominated for a total of 21 Grammys (recordings) and 22 Emmys (television).

-For his 2015 album Home Suite Home, Williams earned a Grammy Award nomination for Best Large Jazz Ensemble Album.

-Several of Williams' recordings are considered contemporary big-band standards, including Threshold, which won a 1974 Grammy; Too Hip for the Room, a Grammy nominee in 1983; Tenth Avenue, a double Grammy nominee in 1987; and Sinatraland, a tribute to the singer which was Grammy-nominated in 1998.
-Williams received 16 Grammy nominations for his compositions and arrangements.

 Death

-Williams died of cancer in Santa Monica, California, on July 25, 2018, at the age of 79.
+Williams died of cancer in Santa Monica, California, on July 25, 2018, at age 79.